rajkumarkanjo/SpringMVC/README.md

 # SpringMVC
 Spring MVC , RESTful , Complete CRUD operation.
 I have used postgres DB to save the user record. (it has migrated to H2 Database(in-memory) - http://localhost:8080/h2-console) )
-The user table name is = userjsp
-We can create a user and can assign the role : User , Admin if the user_role is 'admin' he can login from admin login page , and can perform all the CRUD operations.
+The user table name is = userjsp (not required if you are using H2 Database) We can create an user and can assign the role : User , Admin if the user_role is 'admin' he can login from admin login page , and can perform all the CRUD operations.

 # Run the application